-The writing sections of the IELTS academic test is comprised of two task:
+The writing sections of the IELTS Academic test is comprised of two tasks.

 Within the second task, you will be required to produce an extended piece of writing.
-This will be in the form of an essay, of which there will be one of four different types, which I shall list below:
+This will be in the form of an essay, of which there will be one of four different types:

-Analyse a problem and identify a possible solution
+3. Analyse a problem and identify a possible solution.

-Within either task you need to make sure you are using the necessary grammar and also vocabulary to answer the questions which may come up.
-You cannot predict the topic of the question, however, there are some aspects of grammar and vocabulary that a more likely to come up than others.
+Within either task you need to make sure you are using the appropriate grammar and vocabulary to answer the questions.
+You cannot predict the topic of the question, but there are some aspects of grammar and vocabulary that more likely to come up than others.